Clinical Assurance

 How We Assess

-Stage 1 — Clinical Reconstruction: A precise, document-grounded timeline of the episode as it actually unfolded.
-No conclusions — only the primary record.
-Benchmarks from published standards are set up front.
+A precise, document-grounded timeline of the episode as it actually unfolded.
+No conclusions — only what the primary record shows.
+Benchmarks from published clinical standards are established before assessment begins.

-Stage 2 — Care Assessment: A structured evaluation of whether the right care was delivered to the right patient at the right time, including handover integrity and protocol adherence.
+A structured evaluation of whether the right care was delivered to the right patient at the right time — including handover integrity, protocol adherence, and patient advisory obligations at every decision point.

-Stage 3 — Integrity Assessment: An examination of whether the pattern of care reflects honest clinical limitation — or whether systems, conduct, or narratives were managed to obscure risk.
+An examination of whether the pattern of care findings reflects honest clinical limitation — or whether systems, conduct, or narratives were managed to obscure risk.
+Two entry pathways: care failure foundation, and direct documentary assessment.

-Four Dimensions Examined Simultaneously
+Four Dimensions, Examined Simultaneously

 We also assess management reporting quality and transformation impacts — revealing how governance, systems design, and organisational change programs either strengthen or undermine clinical safety.